wrist mechanics online course featured image

 Use some alignment sticks on the ground to make sure your stance is square.
 Ensure you have a wide enough stance with a stable base that allows you to get some extra speed.

 When working on the driving range, experiment with different setups to see which one helps you gain a few extra yards.
+Below is what your setup should look like with irons.

 Lack of Hip Rotation